-Like many, the work-life of my household has drastically changed over the last year and a half, with there now being three remote workers under one roof, a queue for the toaster forms in the kitchen at exactly 12pm.
+Like many, the working from home work-life of my household has drastically changed over the last year and a half, with there now being three remote workers under one roof, a queue for the toaster forms in the kitchen at exactly 12pm.
 But it’s not just us making the hallways more crowded, the floor space is also occupied by two large golden retrievers who are always underfoot.
 While the lockdowns and restrictions may have been unpleasant we at least understood their intent, our pets however, didn’t have a clue.

 He keeps talking to himself

 While my dogs aren’t able to navigate the language barrier like ‘Bunny the talking dog’ I’m sure they are aware of how much I’ve been talking to my computer lately.
 Maybe they think I'm going crazy and that’s why they’ve been spending so much time sleeping in my room.
 It’s to keep me company in my last few lucid moments.

 There’s no way they could know that I’ve been using Wurkr, a virtual office space provider that has managed to bring the office feel to every corner of the globe at once.
 If they weren’t always asleep during the meetings they may have gotten a better gist at what was going on.

 Switching to hybrid working has given my family more hours in the day.
 Instead of a commute, I stretch my legs, get some fresh air and take my dogs for a walk.
 With the flexibility of remote working I can even take them out during my lunch break, there’s nothing better to refresh focus than forty minutes of tugging your dog away from muddy puddles.